themesberg/flowbite/content/components/carousel.md

 carousel.slideTo(2)
 ```

-Use the `cycle(duration)` method to start an automated cycling where the duration is the miliseconds of time between each slide and the `pause()` method to clear the cycle event.
+Use the `cycle()` method to start an automated cycling where the duration is the miliseconds of time between each slide and the `pause()` method to clear the cycle event.

 ```javascript
 // starts or resumes the carousel cycling (automated sliding)